hunteke/temoa/docs/source/Documentation.rst

 :math:`{SPL}_{i \in C_p, t \in T}`

 Some technologies have a single output but have multiple input fuels.
-For the sake of modeling, certain technologies require a fixed apportion of relative input.
+Some technologies require fixed shares of input.
 See the :ref:`TechOutputSplit constraint <TechOutputSplit_Constraint>` for the implementation concept.

 TechOutputSplit